 Or, if you really want to score with young ones in attendance -- simply buy a box of plain donuts.
 Make a simple sugar frosting, then go to town with food coloring to make different frostings in the official colors of the Olympic rings.

 To celebrate everything Japan, remember their official flag colors are red and white!

-Browse a local art shop for posters with a Olympic sports posters, or Tokyo travel theme, or scour your closets for swimming gear, tennis rackets, or other summer sports gear you can use as decorations.
+Browse a local art shop for posters for Olympic sports posters or a Tokyo travel theme, or scour your closets for swimming gear, tennis rackets, soccer balls, or other summer sports gear you can use as decorations.

 these Olympics party decorating tips:

 a table centerpiece of flags from different countries to celebrate the Olympics as a truly international competition.